 - Automated Driving Systems (ADS): Software components enabling autonomous operation

 The compliance pressure on automotive manufacturers, importers, and suppliers is mounting, particularly since manufacturers begin planning supplier transitions years in advance.
-Under the proposed rule, companies will have to trace the origins of their components deep into their supply chains while simultaneously tracking software updates and access points throughout their networks.
+Under the rule, companies will have to trace the origins of their components deep into their supply chains while simultaneously tracking software updates and access points throughout their networks.

 Value Chain Management: A Strategic Imperative